Ridiculously Simple.

-Economic Equity is the right to share in the appreciation in value.
+Economic Equity = "The right to share in the appreciation in value."

 The Supply Chain is NOT Broken